WXY-Belief/DeepSpa/README.md

 - GPU Memory: 3GB+
 ## 3.Tutorial
 ### Directory structure of input data
-The directory structure is as follows:
+The sections are numerically named, starting from 1 for the top layer.
+The DAPI images are in TIFF, PNG, or JPEG format, while the RNA coordinate file must be in CSV format.The directory structure is as follows:

 - all
   - 1